 - independence requirements for management companies, investment companies, depositaries and third parties to whom the safekeeping function has been delegated.

-On 12 July 2018, the Commission adopted the 2018 Delegated Regulation,76 further specifying depositaries' duties with regard to the safe-keeping of UCITS' assets under Article 22a(3)(c) of UCITS IV, a topic addressed by the 2016 Delegated Regulation.
+On 12 July 2018, the Commission adopted the 2018 Delegated Regulation,77 further specifying depositaries' duties with regard to the safe-keeping of UCITS' assets under Article 22a(3)(c) of UCITS IV, a topic addressed by the 2016 Delegated Regulation.
 That provision of UCITS IV requires that where a depositary delegates safe-keeping functions to third parties (custodians), the assets also need to be segregated at the level of the delegate.
-The 2018 Delegated Regulation seeks to restrict the scope for divergent national applications of Article 22a(3)(c) of UCITS IV, identified by ESMA in an opinion on asset segregation.77 The 2018 Delegated Regulation will enter into force 20 days after its publication in the Official Journal of the EU, and will apply 18 months following publication.
+The 2018 Delegated Regulation seeks to restrict the scope for divergent national applications of Article 22a(3)(c) of UCITS IV, identified by ESMA in an opinion on asset segregation.78 The 2018 Delegated Regulation entered into force on 20 November 2018, and will apply from 1 April 2020.

 It is clear that, as a result of the changes introduced by UCITS V and those introduced by the 2016 Delegated Regulation and the 2018 Delegated Regulation, there is greater exposure for depositaries.
 The consequences remain open to question, with some predicting significant fee increases, and others the concentration of depositories to a very small number of global custodians who have the expertise and coverage necessary to provide the enhanced level of protection.
 The answer is likely to be a combination of both.

 Chapter VI of UCITS IV contains rules designed to facilitate both domestic and cross-border mergers of UCITS funds, and again, the UCITS V regime does not amend these rules.
 There are three different methods of merging UCITS:79